Skip to content

 Line2 is a second phone number app that supports unlimited calls and texts in the US via local and toll-free numbers.
 It’s also available as a desktop and mobile app.

-However, Line2 is not a robust platform.
+However, Line2 isn’t a great business phone option.
 There are no shared numbers, no international calls, and most of the business features you need require plan upgrades or add-ons.
-Additional numbers, for example, cost $14.99 per line — nearly three times the cost of OpenPhone’s additional numbers.
+It does the job for one-person businesses but no longer works when you add another person to your team.

 Key features of Line2